sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 Exporting and importing MetaFrames
 ===================================

-MetaSynth can **export a created MetaFrame** into an easy to read JSON file, allowing users to audit, understand, modify and share their data generation model.
-This exported MetaFrame can be seen as metadata.
+MetaSynth can **export a MetaFrame** into an easy to read JSON file, allowing users to audit, understand, modify and share their data generation model.

 .. image:: /images/pipeline_serialization_simple.png
    :alt: MetaFrame Serialization Flow
    :align: center

+These JSON files follow the  `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__, which a standard designed to be easy to read and understand.

 Exporting a MetaFrame
 ----------------------